Elasto-acoustic wave propagation in geophysical media using hybrid high-order methods on general meshes: Model problem

 We do not consider the incompressible limit where $\frac{\lambda}{\mu} \gg 1$, so that the two wave speeds in \eqref{cs} are expected to be of similar magnitude.
 The initial conditions are specified as $\bd{v}(0) = \bd{v}_0$ and $\bbm{s}(0) = \bbm{s}_0$, with initial data $\bd{v}_0$ and $\bbm{s}_0$.

 For simplicity, we impose homogeneous Dirichlet boundary conditions on $p$ on $\partial \domain{f} \setminus \G$ and on $\bd{v}$ on $\partial \domain{s} \setminus \G$, which lead to perfect wave reflection at the domain boundaries.
 The computational domain and time are chosen appropriately, so as to avoid any spurious reflection that could interfere with the main phenomena we want to simulate.
+Neumann boundary conditions on the normal fluid velocity and solid stress can be enforced in a straightforward manner if the boundary of the domain is composed of planar faces.
+If the domain has a curved boundary, one possibility to retain high-order is to use an unfitted HHO method \cite{BCDE_2021}; another one is to enrich the local basis functions on curved faces by using suitable non-polynomial functions \cite{YEMM_2024}.

 The interface conditions on $J \times \G$ are expressed as follows:

 where the first equation enforces the continuity of the normal velocity component across the interface (kinematic condition on a perfect fluid-solid boundary where tangential slip is allowed, but there is no separation or interpenetration), and the second equation (dynamic condition) expresses the balance of forces.